 Before a person decides that this is the profession for him or her, he or she may want to look at the job market first before spending the time and money to earn a certificate or degree in paralegal studies.

 According to the Bureau of Labor Statistics (BLS), there were 5,580 Minnesota paralegal jobs in the state.
 This is a high number compared to many other states.
 A person can find jobs through the government or can work in a law firm.
 Even grant services hire paralegals in the state.
 A person will be able to find paralegal jobs in Minneapolis Minnesota as well as other major cities in the state.
 Even the smaller towns are in need of paralegals, but the number varies based on the number of law firms and other agencies that hire paralegals.
 A person can find entry-level paralegals in Minnesota throughout the state.
-In addition to entry-level paralegal jobs in Minnesota, a person can find mid-level and jobs that require a great deal of experience.
+In addition to entry-level paralegal jobs in Minnesota, a person can find mid-level jobs that require a great deal of experience.

 Fortunately, Minnesota paralegal jobs are expected to grow throughout the years, just like the rest of the country.
-When considering paralegal jobs in Minnesota, he or she should consider the fact that jobs in general are expected to increase throughout the country, including the number of paralegal jobs in Minnesota and even paralegal jobs in Minneapolis Minnesota.
+When considering paralegal jobs in Minnesota, he or she should consider the fact that jobs, in general, are expected to increase throughout the country, including the number of paralegal jobs in Minnesota and even paralegal jobs in Minneapolis Minnesota.
 As noted by the Bureau of Labor Statistics (BLS), the number of jobs for paralegals throughout the country is expected to grow by 10 percent from 2019 until 2029.
 This rate is faster than average when a person compares the growth rate of other types of jobs.
 Fortunately, jobs in law will also be relevant, so even after that time, jobs will be there.

 How Much Do Paralegals Make in Minnesota?